 Eventually, that lack of chemical balance shifts to confusion, aggression, sadness, and mood swings.

-Moreover, alcohol can also affect the levels of other neurotransmitters like GABA and glutamate, which are involved in regulating mood and emotions.
-Changes in the levels of these neurotransmitters can lead to the development of mood swings and other mood disorders.
+Alcohol can also affect the levels of other neurotransmitters like GABA and glutamate, which are involved in regulating mood and emotions, which can lead to the development of mood swings and other mood disorders.

 So there are both immediate effects of alcohol on mood and longer-term effects to be mindful of.